Semi-circular Progress bar

 Default: 20

-By default a backdrop is visible on the chart that is a faded version of the color that you give.
-You can disable the backdrop by setting this property to false.
+By default a fill color is visible on the chart that is a faded version of the color that you give.
+You can disable this by setting this property to false.

 Default: true